vfmd/vfmd-spec/doc/specification.md

     <p>First line of a paragraph.</p>

-### unordered list
+<h3 id="unordered-list">unordered list</h3>

+[unordered list]: #unordered-list
+[**unordered list**]: #unordered-list

-The _block-element line sequence_ for an unordered list block shall have one or more _lines_.
+The [block-element line sequence] for an unordered list block shall have one or more [lines].

-The first line in the _block-element line sequence_ would match the _unordered list starter pattern_ (i.e. the regular expression `/^( *[\*\-\+] +)[^ ]/`).
+The first line in the [block-element line sequence] would match the [unordered list starter pattern] \(i.e. the regular expression `/^( *[\*\-\+] +)[^ ]/`\).
 The matching substring for the first and only parenthesized subexpression in that pattern is called the _unordered list starter string_.
 The number of characters in the _unordered list starter string_ is called the _unordered-list-starter-string-length_.

-We first divide the _block-element line sequence_ into a series of _unordered list item line sequences_.
-The lines in a particular _unordered list item line sequence_ correspond to one list item in the list.
+We first divide the [block-element line sequence] into a series of _unordered list item line sequences_.
+The [lines] in a particular _unordered list item line sequence_ correspond to one list item in the list.

-Every _line_ in the _block-element line sequence_ that starts with the _unordered list starter string_ is called an _unordered list item start line_.
+Every [line] in the [block-element line sequence] that starts with the _unordered list starter string_ is called an _unordered list item start line_.
 Each _unordered list item start line_ signifies the beginning of a new _unordered list item line sequence_.
-An _unordered list item line sequence_ consists of the sequence of _lines_ starting from (and inclusive of) an _unordered list item start line_, and ending at (and excluding) the next subsequent _unordered list item start line_.
-If there is no subsequent _unordered list item start line_, the _unordered list item line sequence_ ends at the last _line_ of the _block-element line sequence_.
+An _unordered list item line sequence_ consists of the sequence of [lines] starting from (and inclusive of) an _unordered list item start line_, and ending at (and excluding) the next subsequent _unordered list item start line_.
+If there is no subsequent _unordered list item start line_, the _unordered list item line sequence_ ends at the last [line] of the [block-element line sequence].

-We have now divided the _block-element line sequence_ into a series of _unordered list item line sequences_.
-The first line of each _unordered list item line sequence_ starts with the _unordered list starter string_.
+We have now divided the [block-element line sequence] into a series of _unordered list item line sequences_.
+The first [line] of each _unordered list item line sequence_ starts with the _unordered list starter string_.

-Each _line_ in the _unordered list item line sequence_ is processed to produce a modified sequence of _lines_, called the _unordered-list-item-processed line sequence_.
-The following processing is to be done for each _line_:
+Each [line] in the _unordered list item line sequence_ is processed to produce a modified sequence of [lines], called the _unordered-list-item-processed line sequence_.
+The following processing is to be done for each [line]:

- 1. If the _line_ is the first line of the _unordered list item line
+ 1. If the [line] is the first line of the _unordered list item line
     sequence_:

-    The _line_ would start with the _unordered list starter string_.
+    The [line] would start with the _unordered list starter string_.
-    The _unordered list starter string_ shall be removed from the beginning of the _line_.
+    The _unordered list starter string_ shall be removed from the beginning of the [line].

- 2. If the _line_ is not the first line of the _unordered list item line
+ 2. If the [line] is not the first line of the _unordered list item line
     sequence_:

-    The _line_ would start with zero or more _space_ characters.
-The leading _space_ characters, if any, should be removed as given
+    The [line] would start with zero or more [space] characters.
+The leading [space] characters, if any, should be removed as given
     below:

-     1. If the number of leading _space_ characters exceeds the _unordered-list-starter-string-length_, the number of leading _space_ characters removed should be equal to the _unordered-list-starter-string-length_.
+     1. If the number of leading [space] characters exceeds the _unordered-list-starter-string-length_, the number of leading [space] characters removed should be equal to the _unordered-list-starter-string-length_.
-     2. If the number of leading _space_ characters is less than or equal to the _unordered-list-starter-string-length_, all the leading _space_ characters should be removed.
+     2. If the number of leading [space] characters is less than or equal to the _unordered-list-starter-string-length_, all the leading [space] characters should be removed.

-The _unordered-list-item-processed line sequence_ obtained this way can be considered as the _input line sequence_ for a sequence of block-elements nested within the list item.
-The result of interpreting that _input line sequence_ further into block-elements shall form the content of the list element.
+The _unordered-list-item-processed line sequence_ obtained this way can be considered as the [input line sequence] for a sequence of block-elements nested within the list item.
+The result of interpreting that [input line sequence] further into block-elements shall form the content of the list element.

 The list elements so obtained are combined into a sequence to form the complete unordered list in the output.

-For example, consider the following _block-element line sequence_:
+For example, consider the following [block-element line sequence]:

     * First item 1